Crossing Over to BSAC

 If you already dive in the UK or similar waters, you can dive as a guest on one trip to see if you like the club.
 We'll provide an experienced diver as a buddy so you have a safe and enjoyable time.

-Once you join the club we'll give you the 'Introduction to the BSAC' talk, then you can go diving with us.
+Once you join we'll give you the 'Introduction to the BSAC' talk, then you can go diving with us.

 There is no extra charge for the try out & you don't need any extra training..

-If want to continue training later on and you are from another agency (e.g PADI or the SAA), then you'll have to buy the BSAC diving manual and student workbooks appropriate to your new diving grade, but you don't have to start over.
+If want to continue training later on and you are from another agency (e.g PADI or the SAA), then you'll have to buy the BSAC diving manual and student workbooks appropriate to your new diving grade, but you don't have to start over and our courses are usually much cheaper then going to shop!

 Welcome to UK diving (for holiday divers)